Sydney Smith (cricketer, born 1881): New Zealand career

-Smith moved again, this time to New Zealand, where he appeared in first-class matches from 1917–18 through to 1925–26, when he retired from the first class game.
-In 1919–20, he scored 256 for Auckland against Canterbury, which was his highest first-class score.
+Financial problems and the ill-health of a member of his family led Smith to move in late 1915 to New Zealand, where he settled in Auckland.
+He appeared for Auckland in first-class matches from 1917–18 through to 1925–26, when he retired from the first class game.

+In 1919–20, Smith scored 256 for Auckland against Canterbury, which was his highest first-class score.
 In the next game against Wellington he took eight wickets for 55 runs in the first innings, and 13 wickets in the match.
 He was selected for the New Zealand team against the Australians in 1920–21, the MCC in 1922–23 and against the touring New South Wales team in 1923–24.
 "He used his height to the full to bowl a leg-break with a dropping ball and gave some fine exhibitions with the bat, though already in his mid-thirties".
-In all he played 5 times for New Zealand and in 26 first class matches for Auckland.
+In all he played five times for New Zealand and in 26 first class matches for Auckland.

 His uncles Frederick and Augustus Smith played for Barbados in early inter-colonial cricket.

 A biography, Cricket's Mystery Man: The Story of Sydney Gordon Smith: West Indies, MCC, New Zealand, by Bill Francis, was published in Australia in 2014.